-Outcast from the Aerie at a young age, KainÚ is a beautiful yet hot-tempered hermaphrodite swordswoman.
+Outcast from the Aerie at a young age, Kainé is a beautiful yet hot-tempered intersex swordswoman.
 She dresses skimpily and constantly uses foul language, but hides a tragic past with many insecurities.
-She was possessed by a Shade which allows her to use magic and provides enhanced strength, but also makes her a danger to others.She joins Nier in his quest after they avenge her grandmother, to repay him for giving her the will to live.
+She was possessed by a Shade which allows her to use magic and provides enhanced strength, but also makes her a danger to others.

-Cluster Bleep Bomb: In Replicant, KainÚ's worst made-up swears are these, combined with Symbol Swearing in the subtitles.
+- Cluster Bleep-Bomb: In Replicant, Kainé's worst made-up swears are these, combined with Symbol Swearing in the subtitles.
 Joked with during the battle with the Knave of Hearts.Kainé: "%&*#$)+%+^#?@!!"